-The Internal Audit Plan 2022/23 was discussed by the Standards & Audit Committee at their meeting of 10th March 2022.
-This progress report covers final reports issued since the last progress report to the Standards & Audit Committee, draft reports issued and work in progress.
-In addition, it covers an update on the resourcing issues which have impacted upon service delivery.
+The 6-month Internal Audit Plan 2023/24 was discussed and agreed by the Standards & Audit Committee at their meeting of 19th July 2023.
+This is the first progress report since that meeting and covers final reports issued, draft reports issued and work in progress.